elke-space4good/Energy-Poverty-JRC/README.md

 **Triplesat:** 0.8 resolution satellite data for The Netherlands.
 Go [here](https://www.satellietdataportaal.nl/)

 ### Gemeente Amsterdam Data (solar panel inventory and rooftop potential)
-Context for point 2-*inventory*.
+Context for point 2-*inventory* and point 3-*potential*.
 'Extra' datasets by the Gemeente Amsterdam are shared for context.
 They are considered 'extra' as the marketplace doesn't need to upload an inventory of the existing solar panels in a city, this will instead be determined by the registered users (see requirements/comments point 2).

 **Solar panels in Amsterdam:** Go [here](https://maps.amsterdam.nl/zonnepanelen/?LANG=en).